MuteBard/Javascript_Recap/Notes/dev/DEV-04.md

 ![](../images/DEV-04/DEV-04-A2.png)

     An interpreter translates and read the files line by line on the fly.
-    Interpreting code simply means taking a set of instructions.
+    Interpreting code simply means taking a set of instructions and returning an answer and doing something with that code.

 ## Compilers